ptzpanzer/ISSI/readme.txt

+This is the code appendix for PAKDD 2025 Paper:

+Li, Chaofan, Till Riedel, and Michael Beigl.
+"Isolating Latent Context Information Enhances Graph Structure Learning for Spatial Interpolation."
+Pacific-Asia Conference on Knowledge Discovery and Data Mining.
+Singapore: Springer Nature Singapore, 2025.

 1. First, download dataset and transform them to the 'Standard Format' with the codes in './Data_Preprocessing/', further instructions see readme.txt in the folders.
 	- As a result of this step, each dataset will become a set of narrow format .csv files stored in a Folder named 'Dataset_name/Dataset_Separation/'